Manufacturing quality control oversight with software

 In the world of manufacturing, continuous improvement applies to both quality control and worker safety.
 Because where complacency thrives, defects and incidents are bound to happen.

 Take lean manufacturing principles as an example.
 Traditionally, the lean method helps cut scrap in a process.
 It’s a cost reduction tool.
 But when applied to important safety metrics, you can use Six Sigma principles to prevent costly incidents as well.

 The past informs the future.
 Especially when it comes to hazard prevention.
 Using historical data, whether it’s quantitative or qualitative, is an essential part of quality control.
 Comparing earlier inspection reports can help you find patterns, and it can lead you to a solution for a common, recurring hazard.

 What doesn’t work for many companies is a pen and paper approach to documentation.
 Managing records this way requires time and resources that could be better spent elsewhere.
 If you store physical copies of your quality inspections, for example, how are you supposed to perform a quick analysis?

-A software solution gives you the ability to record observations, inspection results, and data in the cloud.
+A software solution gives you the ability record observations, inspection results, and data in the cloud.
 When you want to deep dive a problem or perform a root cause analysis, you can use your team’s reports to find the answers you need.

 When you adjust your quality control procedures how do you inform workers?
 Do you do one-on-one sessions, classroom sessions, team meetings, or another form of training?

 In a traditional approach, you have to partner with a learning team to set up and record training.
 This takes time and isn’t the best for quick changes.
-Depending on the size of your operation, a traditional method for training updates can work.
+Depending on the size of your operation, a traditional method for changing training can work.
 But if you make a lot of adjustments or find that your training isn’t as effective as you want it to be, you should switch to a digital solution.